-Only Eric Lerude has authority to pull a team from the relay and direct them to stop.
-So if a volunteer at an exchange point or anyone else happens to tell your team that your team is disqualified and the relay is over for your team and you must stop, please call Eric at (775) 336-8528 to confirm.
+Only Matt Balzer has authority to pull a team from the relay and direct them to stop.
+If a volunteer at an exchange point or anyone else happens to tell your team that your team is disqualified and the relay is over for your team and you must stop, please call Matt at 775-771-1369 to confirm.